 County and municipal governments are organized into different departments, such as the Brazos County Health Department.
 This department provides services to maintain public health, such as adult health and immunization clinics where community members may obtain education and health benefits.
 The Brazos County Health Department also has a health education and promotion division in which health educators provide programs, information, certification opportunities, and presentations for the community.
 There are other health and human services locations in every community, such as the Brazos Valley Food Bank, the Brazos Valley Community Action Programs, and the Boys and Girls Club of Brazos Valley.

 CARE – This non-profit organization focuses on fighting poverty through international programs for basic education, preventing the spread of disease, and disaster-relief services.

 Food and Agriculture Organization of the United Nations – This organization works to achieve food security, improve food production in rural areas, and to make sure that people have access to food with enough nutritional value to maintain healthy lives.
 This organization is composed of seven departments and has established offices worldwide.

 Peace Corps – Peace Corps is a unique government agency in that it was established to promote world peace and friendship.
 The agency establishes service programs worldwide and volunteers devote their skills to participate in specific programs.
 The work of a volunteer depends on the needs of the host country and the ability of that volunteer to contribute to those needs.

-United States Agency for International Development – USAID is a government agency that provides assistance programs in foreign countries that people in those countries to obtain basic needs, such as food and nutritional education.
+United States Agency for International Development – U.S. Agency for International Development is a government agency that provides assistance programs in foreign countries that people in those countries to obtain basic needs, such as food and nutritional education.